Updated: February 12, 2026

 In advocating for a different tax whistleblower client, Phillips & Cohen partner Edward H. Arens won an important victory in US Tax Court, which also will benefit other IRS whistleblowers who challenge IRS award determinations.

-Erika A. KeltonLarry Zoglin, Arens and Emily Stabile of Phillips & Cohen and attorney Andrea Hasegawa co-authored Tax Whistleblower Laws and Programswhich is part of Bloomberg BNA’s Tax Management Portfolios.
+Erika A. KeltonLarry Zoglin, Arens, and Emily Stabile of Phillips & Cohen and attorney Andrea Hasegawa co-authored Tax Whistleblower Laws and Programswhich is part of Bloomberg BNA’s Tax Management Portfolios.
 The portfolios are considered the gold standard in the legal world for those dealing with tax matters.

-Phillips & Cohen attorneys also have written many articles on the IRS whistleblower program.
+Phillips & Cohen attorneys have also written many articles on the IRS whistleblower program.
 To read some of those articles, see the list below.

 Articles by Phillips & Cohen attorneys about the IRS whistleblower program include: